Makoma Modjadji

 Makoma Modjadji IV (1905 – 1980) was the fourth Rain Queen of the Balobedu tribe of the Limpopo Province of South Africa, succeeding her mother, Queen Khesetoane Modjadji III, in 1959 and reigning until her death.
 She married Andreas Maake, with whom she had several children.
+In 1960 Balobedu Royal Council appointed a Male Regent who died in 1962.
+After the regent died they brought Makoma as the Queen.
+Mokoto royal family opposed the installation of Makoma as the Monarch by claiming she is a commoner and don't have royal blood of King Mokoto.

 In 1972, the apartheid regime reduced Makoma Modjadji's title to that of chieftainess, and incorporated the villages and indunas under her jurisdiction into the Lebowa and Gazankulu homelands.

 She was succeeded by her eldest daughter, Mokope Modjadji.